Leova: History

 The city of Leova is attested as far back as the 15th century.
 The Leova market is attested on August 26, 1806 in a document from Constantin Moruzzi, the Moldovan prince.
 After 1812, Leova became a customs post and border checkpoint.
 In 1819 the old church was replaced by a new one, also wooden, dedicated to Saint Paraschiva.
 Between 1856 and 1878, Leova reentered the borders of the Principality of Moldavia and Romania.
 At the 1860 census, the fair was officially the 32nd urban location of Romanian Moldavia, by population (1,845 inhabitants).
 On October 7, 1878, after reannexation by Russia, Leova had 350 households, 5,682 desyatinas of arable land, 60 large orchards, a steam mill, and six windmills.
 The first school was opened in 1885, and in four years it had two classes in which 53 boys and 43 girls were taught.
 In 1904 the city had a town hall, police headquarters, a post office, a telegraph, a mixed school, a Jewish high school, three primary schools, an Orthodox church, and five synagogues.
 At the turn of the century over a thousand foreign merchants were active, and a German colony numbered 115.
 There were 1,073 houses and 307 monument buildings.
 In 1923 the city had 1,075 houses and 3,422 inhabitants, and in 1933 7,000.
 In the 1930s it was already a city.

 In 1930 the Leova city census counted 2,326 Jewish inhabitants, about a third of the entire town population.
-In June 1940 the region was transferred from Romania to Soviet control as part of the secret Molotov-Ribbentrop non-aggression pact between Germany and the Soviet Union.
+In June 1940 the region was transferred from Romania to Soviet control as part of the secret Molotov–Ribbentrop non-aggression pact between Germany and the Soviet Union.
 The Soviets quickly started deporting citizens of their newly annexed territories to Siberia, including Zionist leaders and wealthy Jews.
 In June 1941 some Jews sensed war was coming and fled east to central Asia.
 Other able bodied men joined the fight against the Germans by enlisting in the Soviet Army.
 When the Germans occupied the city in June–July 1941, most captured Jewish men were immediately executed, while women and children were interned in Cahul Camp, a transit camp from which detainees were subject to a forced migration or "death march".
 The death march began in Leova in September 1941 and ending in Berezovka, Ukraine in early January 1942.
 Of the 525 people (389 from Leova) interned in Cahul Camp, most died of exposure and hunger along the way, or were executed when they were too weak to continue the journey or couldn't keep up.
 Only two young girls are known to have survived the Journey from Leova to Berezovka.

-Population

-Ethnic structure

-The ethnic structure of the city according to the 2014 census:
+Demographics

+According to the 2014 census, the population of Leova amounted to 7,443 inhabitants, a decrease compared to the previous census in 2004, when 10,027 inhabitants were registered.
+Of these, 3,724 were men and 3,719 were women.